 Deployability: The design must be deployed and used in the real world.
 Thus it must not be expensive to run (for example, by requiring more bandwidth than volunteers are willing to provide); must not place a heavy liability burden on operators (for example, by allowing attackers to implicate onion routers in illegal activities); and must not be difficult or expensive to implement (for example, by requiring kernel patches, or separate proxies for every protocol).
 We also cannot require non-anonymous parties (such as websites) to run our software.
-(Our rendezvous point design does not meet this goal for non-anonymous users talking to hidden servers, however; see Section 4.7.)
+(Our rendezvous point design does not meet this goal for non-anonymous users talking to hidden servers, however; see Section 5.)

 Usability: A hard-to-use system has fewer users-and because anonymity systems hide users among users, a system with fewer users provides less anonymity.
 Usability is thus not only a convenience: it is a security requirement [1, 5].
-Tor should therefore not require modifying applications; should not introduce prohibitive delays; and should require users to make as few configuration decisions as possible.
-Finally, Tor should be easily implemented on all common platforms; we cannot require users to change their operating system to be anonymous.
-(The current Tor implementation runs on Windows and assorted Unix clones including Linux, FreeBSD, and MacOS X.)
+Tor should therefore not require modifying familiar applications; should not introduce prohibitive delays; and should require as few configuration decisions as possible.
+Finally, Tor should be easily implementable on all common platforms; we cannot require users to change their operating system to be anonymous.
+(Tor currently runs on Win32, Linux, Solaris, BSD-style Unix, MacOS X, and probably others.)